Error 403 (Access Denied/Forbidden) occurs when you connect to Windows Update

 On your desktop, double-click the STE56en.exe icon (for Microsoft Windows 98, Microsoft Windows Millennium Edition, and Windows NT) or double-click the Scripten.exe icon (for Microsoft Windows 2000 and Windows XP).

 After the installation is complete, you can remove STE56en.exe or Scripten.exe file from your Desktop.
-To do this, right-click the icon, and then click Delete.
+To do so, right-click the icon, and then click Delete.

 Restart your computer, and then go to the Windows Update website.